projectsveltos/sveltos/docs/template/examples.md

 ```

 !!! note
-     we can define any resource contained in a referenced ConfigMap/Secret as a template by adding the `projectsveltos.io/template` annotation.
+     We can define any resource contained in a referenced ConfigMap/Secret as a template by adding the `projectsveltos.io/template` annotation.
 This ensures that the template is instantiated at the deployment time, making the deployments faster and more efficient.

 This template simply references the ExternalSecret identifier (defined in the ClusterProfile) using the copy function.
 Consequently, the Secret from the management cluster will be copied to any matching managed clusters.

 ## SetField/RemoveField Example

-This section demonstrates how to leverage Sveltos's __setField__ and __removeField__ functions within templates to manipulate deployments across managed clusters.
+The section demonstrates how to leverage Sveltos's __setField__ and __removeField__ functions within templates to manipulate deployments across managed clusters.

-Let's create a Deployment in the management cluster
+Let's create a Deployment in the management cluster.

 ```
 kubectl apply -f - <<EOF